views-platform/docs/Organizational Guides/governanve_and_ethics.md

 📌 **Risk:** **Decision-makers may hesitate to trust AI-generated insights if they cannot assess their reliability**.

 ✅ **Solution: Structured, Useful Transparency**
-- **AI does not need to be fully interpretable—it must be meaningfully explainable**.
+- AI does not need to be fully interpretable—it must be meaningfully explainable.
+While there is no universal consensus on these terms, in this context:

+    - Interpretability refers to how well a human (typically a developer or researcher) can understand the internal workings of the AI model itself.
+    - Explainability focuses on making AI decisions understandable to end users—such as policymakers—by providing insights into why a particular forecast was generated.

+    To support transparency, we define explainability in practical terms: AI forecasts should provide decision-relevant insights (e.g., feature importance, uncertainty estimates) without overwhelming users with unnecessary complexity.
+(For a more detailed discussion of interpretability vs. explainability, see our working definitions document [link].)

 - **Forecast dashboards** provide:
-  🔹 **Uncertainty quantification** – How confident is the model?
+  - **Uncertainty quantification** – How confident is the model?
-  🔹 **Feature importance analysis** – What factors influenced the forecast?
+  - **Feature importance analysis** – What factors influenced the forecast?
-  🔹 **Counterfactual explanations** – What would change if inputs were different?
+  - **Counterfactual explanations** – What would change if inputs were different?

-🔹 **We don’t expose raw AI internals—governance ensures AI provides decision-relevant transparency, not unnecessary complexity.**
+- **We don’t expose raw AI internals—governance ensures AI provides decision-relevant transparency, not unnecessary complexity.**

 ---